Last updated on March 20, 2023 by Wandering our World

 Although the Bahamas lacks mountains and rainforests, it’s not all beaches and coral reefs.
 There are some forests to be explored in northern Bahamas, particularly on the islands of Grand Bahama and Andros.
 However this country is definitely suited more to a sun-seeker, than a hiker!

-The Bahamas is that picture-perfect Caribbean holiday many people are looking for, with upmarket hotels, and beach-side bars set on stunning coasts.
+All in all, the Bahamas is that picture-perfect Caribbean holiday many people are looking for, with upmarket hotels, and beach-side bars set on stunning coasts.

 Along with the natural scenery on offer, both Aruba and the Bahamas have a wealth of attractions and cultural experiences worth checking out.